 Important • You can only set the hostid using a configuration file if no hostid has yet been specified for the license server.
 Once a hostid has been set, it can only be changed using the FlexNet License Server Administrator or the FlexNet License Server Manager.

-Important • If a server hostid has been set manually, the server.hostType.order property (if set) is ignored.
+Important • If a server hostid has been set manually, the server.hostType.order and Licensing.enableBuiltinHostId properties (if set) are ignored.

 Specifying the Order of Hostid Types